Social distancing, self-isolation and shielding

 Live in a household with someone who has a suspected or confirmed case of coronavirus.

-Under new Government guidance you can meet with up to 5 people from outside of your household in an outdoor space, which includes private gardens.
+You can meet with up to 5 people from outside of your household in an outdoor space, which includes private gardens and roof terraces and you can meet with one other household in indoor spaces.
+If you are having people come over there are some things to think about:

 If the person you care for develops symptoms of coronavirus you should arrange a coronavirus test for them straight away and follow government guidelines on self-isolation.
 Most people who get coronavirus should be able to recover at home and many people will only have mild symptoms.